-Mark learned as a child how to spear and cook a kangaroo: The skill involved setting it up with its legs perfectly straight up over the fire, to keep bad luck away.
+Mark learned as a child how to spear and cook a kangaroo.
+The skill involved setting it with its legs perfectly straight up over the fire, to keep bad luck away.
 There’s also a practical benefit: it’s a good way to cook the meat evenly without charring the thin legs.

 A Lesson in Desert-Smart and Eco-Friendly Skills

 It is time for hands-on activities.
 I carry on my head a curvy tray scooped from the bark of a tree: It cleverly rests on a ring-pad made from grass.
 The men throw spears with various degrees of success, and my husband proves that we might survive from his kill.